What is Lindy Hop?

 Lindy Hop is the original swing dance.
-Born in Harlem as a street dance, it evolved from Solo Jazz & Charleston inspired by the jazz music of the 1920s, 30s, and 40s.
-Like jazz, Lindy Hop is a uniquely American art form.
-While we are in virtual mode we will focus on Charleston and Solo Jazz which share the Joy of Lindy Hop but without the need for a partner.
+Born in Harlem as a street dance, it evolved alongside the jazz music of the 1920s, 30s, and 40s.
+Like jazz, Lindy Hop is a black American art form.

 Let’s get started!

 All classes include social dancing 9pm to midnight

 Click on each class below to learn more!